splitio/php-client/Detailed-README.md

 ## Impression Listener
-In order to handling the result of a `getTreatment`(a.k.a. `Impression`) for own purposes, client is able to access it by using a custom `Impression Listener`.
+In order to handle the result of a `getTreatment`(a.k.a. `Impression`) for own purposes, client is able to access it by using a custom `Impression Listener`.
 Sdk options have a parameter called `impressionListener` where you could add an implementation of `ImpressionListener`.
 You **must** implement the `logImpression` method.
 This method in particular receives a paramater that has data in the following schema:

 | Name | Type | Description |
 | --- | --- | --- |